Elif Nur Fırat Karalar, Ph.D.

 I graduated from Boğaziçi University in 2018 with a double degree in Molecular Biology and Genetics and Chemistry.
 During my undergraduate studies, I have worked in different research labs in Molecular Biology and Genetics.
 I have joined Fırat-Karalar Research Group at Koç University as a graduate researcher.
 My current research interests include characterization of centriolar satellite proteins and their effects on cilium formation, cell cycle progression and microtubule organization.

-I am an undergrad student in the University of Koç in the Molecular Biology and Genetics departmant.
+I am a master student in the University of Koç in the Molecular Biology and Genetics department.
 I am currently working in Cytoskeleton Research Laboratory by assisting help in several projects.
 When I started working here I immediately fascinated by the centrosome research and the possibilities of the subject that offers.
 As a future goal I want to keep continue taking part in the cytoskeleton based research.

 Ahmet Aktaş, Undergraduate Researcher